open223/models.open223.info/README.md

 make model-page MODEL=mybuilding
 ```

-The single-page build validates the local `models/mybuilding.ttl`, not the
+The single-page build first validates the local `models/mybuilding.ttl` and
-published copy.
-It exits nonzero if validation fails and writes the rendered
+exits nonzero if that validation fails.
+The executable page continues to load
+the published model URL, matching the code shown to readers.
+The rendered page
-page under `_build/html/`.
+is written under `_build/html/`.
+Executable-cell errors and exceptions also
+fail book builds; a model reporting that it does not validate does not.